William Hall Moreland: Ordained Ministry

 Moreland was ordained deacon by Bishop John Williams of Connecticut in 1884, and priest on August 23, 1885, by Bishop William B. W. Howe of South Carolina.
 He initially served as assistant rector of Christ Church in Hartford, Connecticut, between 1884 and 1885, and then rector of the Church of the Good Shepherd in Nashua, New Hampshire, from 1885 to 1893.
 He was also rector of St Luke's Church in San Francisco from 1893 until 1899.

 Bishop

-In 1898 Moreland was elected Missionary Bishop of Sacramento and was consecrated on January 25, 1899, in St Luke's Church, San Francisco by Bishop William Ford Nichols of California.
+In 1898 Moreland was elected Missionary Bishop of Sacramento.
+He was consecrated on January 25, 1899, in St Luke's Church, San Francisco with Bishop William Ford Nichols of California as chief consecrator.
 In 1910 the Missionary District of Sacramento was established as the Diocese of Sacramento.
 He retired in 1933.

 Death

 Moreland died on October 27, 1946, at the Hospital of the Good Samaritan in Los Angeles after a week's illness.